Nexstream/KonnectedPayCordova/README.md

     `cordova plugin add cordova-plugin-konnectedpay`

-2. On any page where you want to use the `.getTokens()` method, configure the Content Security Policy by adding the directive `connect-src https://*.appxtream.com` to the `Content-Security-Policy` META tag, e.g.
+2. On any page where you want to use the `.getTokens()` or `.deleteToken()` methods, configure the Content Security Policy by adding the directive `connect-src https://*.appxtream.com` to the `Content-Security-Policy` META tag, e.g.